|Balance Transfer Rating:||3.7 / 5|

 Among major issuers, Citi’s customer service fails to impress.
 In J.D.
 Power’s 2019 customer satisfaction survey, Citi ranked seventh out of 11 banks.
 The bank’s app rates well in the Apple App Store (4.8 out of 5) but pulls a mediocre rating in the Google Play Store (3.9 out of 5).
 On the plus side, the bank does offer 24/7 customer service and an online chat feature – making it easy to find quick answers to simple questions.

-The Citi Simplicity card is designed for users with good to excellent credit (above 670) so you’ll want to ensure you meet those qualifications before you apply.
+The Citi Simplicity card is designed for users with excellent credit (a credit score of 740-850) so you’ll want to ensure you meet those qualifications before you apply.
 Additionally, balance transfer approvals are awarded separately from a card account, based on your credit limit.
 That means you can be approved for the card, but you might not have a high enough credit limit to transfer your whole balance – especially if you are on the lower end of the credit score qualifications.

 Before you apply for the Citi Simplicity, you should ensure you have a decent history of on-time payments to boost your chances of getting a higher credit limit.
 Otherwise, you might end up having to apply for multiple balance transfer offers, which can ding your credit score.

 |Tip: You can check to see if you pre-qualify for any card offers on Citi’s website to avoid a hard pull on your credit score.|